 - Less paper – I don’t need to explain the benefits

-Clearly we’re a touch bias, but in our view, anyone who has terms that look anything like ours did before we decided to revisit them.
+Clearly, we’re a touch bias, but in our view, anyone who has terms that look anything like ours did before we decided to revisit them should think about legally designed terms of business.

-Next time you have five minutes, grab a coffee (a strong one), and spend some time reading through your existing terms.
+Next time you have five minutes, grab a coffee (a strong one) and spend some time reading through your existing terms.
 If you stumble across anything that’s difficult to understand then it’s likely you have a problem!
+Don’t panic though, we can help…

 If you want your terms of business to delight your customers, then why don’t you get in touch to find out what legal design can do for your business.